The 'malicious' scene from the Netflix series The Crown that left Prince Phillip 'terribly upset' has been revealed.

 The pressure for an apology comes after reports from a royal expert that one particular storyline left the late Prince ‘terribly upset’ even though not everything is factual in The Crown.

-It comes as The Crown is looking for a little boy to play Prince William in season five.
+It comes as the show is looking for a little boy to play Prince William in The Crown season five.
 A teenage Philip was portrayed by actor Finn Elliot, 18.
 Matt Smith, 38, played the Duke in series one and two and Tobias Menzies, 47, took over for series four and five.

 The Crown, created by Peter Morgan, is a lavish original drama that portrays the life of Queen Elizabeth II and her family from the 1940s to modern times.
 And it was during season 2 that fans of the show witnessed flashbacks to the Duke of Edinburgh’s childhood and the death of his sister, Princess Cecilie of Greece and Denmark, in 1937.
 She died tragically in a plane accident when she was only 26, and the prince 16.